 Additionally, I have decided to stay with Ubuntu.
 My previous statement about it being a beginner Linux distro was perhaps naive.
 Ubuntu is one of the main Linux distros today, and it’s user-friendliness is a positive, not a negative.
 I also tried installing FreeBSD on another computer this morning.
 Unfortunately, I wasn’t even able to get to the FreeBSD Boot Menu, so this might take some work.

 I have been using a Windows laptop since March of 2019, since I had to move out of my parents’ house and into a dorm at the University of Minnesota.
 Later this year, I plan to buy another laptop and run a different Linux distribution.
 Ubuntu was easy to install and use, but I didn’t realize it was the Linux distribution often recommended to beginners.
 Therefore, I am going to try to find a different distribution that is more advanced.
-I have already researched how to install FreeBSD — another free and open-source Unix-like operating system — and I hope to use FreeBSD and other operating systems in the future as well.
+I have already researched how to install FreeBSD — another free and open-source Unix-like operating system — and I hope to use FreeBSD and other operating systems in the future.

 I noticed these trees blooming on campus at the University of Minnesota last week and wanted to photograph one by Walter Library.
 Since March of 2019, I have been living in a dorm on the St. Paul campus of the University of Minnesota.